ADM Investors Have Opportunity to Lead Archer-Daniels-Midland Company Securities Fraud Lawsuit

-BENSALEM, Pa., Feb.
-9, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Archer-Daniels-Midland Company ("ADM" or the "Company") (NYSE: ADM).
+LOS ANGELES, Feb.
+13, 2024 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Archer-Daniels-Midland Company ("ADM" or the "Company") (NYSE: ADM).

 Class Period: April 30, 2020 – January 22, 2024